ggermis/devops-haproxy/README.md

 $ vagrant ssh backend-03
 ```

-Simulate a service with the following commands
+Simulate a service on each backend instance with the following commands.
+Change the port to mimic a specific service

 ```bash
 $ export PORT=1001
 $ while true ; do  echo -e "HTTP/1.1 200 OK\n\n $(date)" | nc -l -p "$PORT"  ; done
 ```

-Look at the HAProxy stats page: http://33.33.33.11:1111/haproxy?stats
+Look at the HAProxy stats page to see the backends come alive: http://33.33.33.11:1111/haproxy?stats

+From your host machine, use the following utility script to quickly see results from requests using curl (will print a "." if the request was successful (200 OK), an "F" otherwise):

 ```bash
 loop_curl () {